Skip to content

 Prepositions are one of the main parts of speech in English; they’re utility words that show how elements within sentences relate to each other.
 We use prepositions to indicate place, time, direction, and sometimes abstract connections.

-Though they can certainly be a trickier part of speech to get the hang of, practice and reading more about them is the best method to understanding how we use prepositions in writing and conversation (which, if you’re reading this, you’re already step ahead!)
+Though they can certainly be a trickier part of speech to get the hang of, practice and reading more about them is the best method to understanding how we use prepositions in writing and conversation.
+If you’re reading this, you’re already a step ahead!

 What are prepositions?
 (And how to use them)

 Prepositions are words that we use before nouns or pronouns to show how they connect or stand in regards to something else previously mentioned.
-Typically, prepositions will come before the word or phrase it associates with, (as its name infers; regarding, preposition, or “that which is placed before”).
+Typically, prepositions will come before the word or phrase it associates with, as its name infers (pre–position, or “that which is placed before”).

 1. The cat jumped off the bed.